NazarDunets/pixel-collab/README.md

 # Pixel Collab

 "Party style" game where users take turns to draw a pixel art image.
-Only empty pixels can be filled, no overriding of others' art vision.
+Only empty pixels can be filled, no overriding others' art vision.

 Project was created for exploring web dev with Golang.